 Aerospike cluster deployment and life cycle management are performed by updating an Aerospike cluster Custom Resource (CR), which exists as a configuration file on the server.

 Instead of making changes to the cluster by hand, you specify changes in the Aerospike cluster CR file and use

-For example, to add Rack Awareness to your Aerospike cluster, add a rack-aware section to the CR as described in Rack Awareness.
-Use
+For example, to add Rack Awareness to your Aerospike cluster, add a rack-aware section of configuration parameters to the CR as described in Rack Awareness.

-kubectl apply -f to apply the CR, and the Operator deploys Rack Awareness as specified.
+kubectl apply -f to apply the CR, meaning that the Operator reads the CR file again and enables Rack Awareness as specified.

-This documentation includes examples of various Aerospike configuration settings and possibilities you can use with your Aerospike cluster on Kubernetes.
+This documentation section includes examples of various Aerospike configuration settings you can use with your Aerospike cluster on Kubernetes.
 If you have questions, suggestions, or other feedback, please let us know.

 What features does it provide?

 - Ensure nodes are evenly split across racks or zones

 - Automatically update to new versions of Aerospike

 - Standardize and validate configurations